QubesOS/qubes-app-u2f/README.markdown

 The aim of the frontend site would be typically to get unlimited access to token, and possibly key materiel if the token is software-only.
-The aim of the backend would be to get access to any secrets held in frontend domain, and there certainly are some, since the user is deploying U2F authentication to protect them in the first place.
+The aim of the backend would be to get access to any secrets held in frontend domain, and there certainly are some, since the user is deploying CTAP authentication to protect them in the first place.
 That access should not be possible.

-It is explicitly not a&nbsp;goal to ensure any security properties already provided by the U2F protocol itself.
+It is explicitly not a&nbsp;goal to ensure any security properties already provided by the CTAP protocol itself.
 It is also not a&nbsp;goal to prevent cooperative channels between the browser and the token.

 ## Architecture diagram